galaxyproject/training-material/topics/sequence-analysis/tutorials/hpc-for-lsgc/tutorial.md

 > ### {% icon question %} Questions
 >
 > 1. What do you think about the size of the sequences in regards to the difficulty of comparing them?
+(You can check the size of the files by clicking on the information icon)
 >
 > > ### {% icon solution %} Solution
 > > 1.
 It always depends on the focus of our study.
 For instance, if we were looking for optimal alignments, two 1 MB sequences are indeed large enough to make most approaches either fail or take a decent amount of time and resources.
 On the other hand, if we were looking for seed-based local alignments (e.g. `GECKO` ({% cite GECKO %}) or `BLAST` ({% cite BLAST %}) ), the comparison would require merely seconds (check the slides for more information).